-Existing resource management plans for the subject property may have relevant information already developed that assesses relevant resource vulnerabilities to and benefits from grazing.
-In such cases, the current grazing management plan need only reference those plans, not duplicate that info.
-However, often these broad plans do not adequately assess grazing effects or specifics of grazing management.
-Thus, the current planning effort presented here should cover all items in the template.
+Existing RMPs for a specific property may have information already developed that assesses relevant resource vulnerabilities to and benefits from grazing.
+In such cases, the current MAP for grazing management need only reference the RMP.
+An RMP will not normally provide for assessments of the implementation of specific land treatments, where a variety of different alternatives are possible, unless it is part of a RMP or other document used to comply with CEQA.
+It should provide for how the resources affected by those treatments will be monitored, though, and that information will be carried over into the monitoring component of the MAP for grazing management.
+Good documentation of how grazing and other land treatments were implemented, and other site-specific environmental factors at the time are crucial to interpreting the results of the efforts.
+The current planning effort presented at the link below should cover all items in the template.
+The Multi-Agency Cooperative Forest Management Plan developed by CAL FIRE (https://ucanr.edu/sites/forestry/files/318079.docx) is one example of an RMP.
+Other divisions within the CNRA likely have their own.

 Livestock grazing has many interacting effects on resources of rangeland and associated pastureland that should be included in a plan that is intended to conserve ecosystems, not just targeted species or agricultural opportunities.
-The plan should include both real and effective conservation, but also be feasible and sustainable for grazing operators and their broader community that supports each grazing lessee.
-Grazing plans need to include measurable goals, objectives and performance standards in grazing guidance, and include monitoring of compliance and effects.
-Grazing management plans should adequately provide monitoring and adaptation plans, with methods and adaptation triggers defined.
+The plan should include both real and effective conservation, but also be feasible and sustainable for grazing operators and their broader community that supports each grazing contractor (lessee/licensee).
+Plans for all significant management actions, including grazing, must include measurable objectives and performance standards, and include monitoring of implementation and effects (results/outcomes).
+Grazing management plans should include monitoring and adaptation plans, with methods and processes for making adjustments to the plan of operation well described.